microchip-pic-avr-examples/pic16f15276-cnano-uart-io-expander-client-mplab-mcc/README.md

 ## Application Firmware

-This example is supplemented with two standalone firmware named as host, client.
+This example is supplemented with two standalone firmware named host and client.

 When a valid switch press event is detected, the host sends a command to the client over the UART interface, which also blinks the on-board LED each time a command is successfully sent to the client.

 The client firmware is comprised of two sections.
 The first section is verifying the command received from the host through the UART interface.
-The second section consists of driving SSD, so the SSD start displaying digits from zero to nine in an incrementing order each time a valid command is received from the host.
+The second section consists of driving SSD, so the SSD starts displaying digits from zero to nine in an incrementing order each time a valid command is received from the host.
 Additionally, the client firmware toggles on-board LED each time after a digit is displayed on the SSD and resets display value to zero when the cycle is completed.

 ## Hardware Setup